jjenkov/java-web-crawler/README.md

 java-web-crawler
 ================

-A web crawler implemented in Java
+A web crawler implemented in Java.
+Actually, several different web crawlers implemented in Java, to compare their performance.